 The insurance company may not explain that you are releasing all claims and all parties when you sign a car accident settlement agreement.
 The language of the release could be difficult to understand and buried within a lengthy document.

+When you release all claims and all parties, it means that you are giving up any right to demand more money for your car accident claim.
+The release covers all parties and claims, known and unknown.
 Therefore, if you discover that you could have recovered more money by filing a claim against another party or filing an additional claim against the other driver, you are barred from pursuing that claim.
 The settlement agreement is a legally binding contract that is enforceable in court.
 Unless there is fraud or other wrongdoing, you are bound by the terms of the agreement.

-However, most individuals injured in car accidents benefit by consulting with a lawyer specializing in personal injury law.
+Most individuals injured in car accidents benefit by consulting with a lawyer specializing in personal injury law.
 They learn about their legal rights and their options for recovering maximum compensation for their injuries, damages, and financial losses.
 If they hire a lawyer, they benefit from having a legal team on their side to protect their best interests throughout the case.

-If you have questions about a car accident claim or a settlement agreement, we can help.
-Call our office at (617)-391-9001 to schedule a free consultation with an experienced Boston car accident lawyer.
+If you have been involved in a car accident in Boston, Massachusetts, our car accident injury firm is ready to help you build a strong claim.
+Call our office at (617) 380-4014 or reach out online to schedule a free consultation with an experienced Boston car accident lawyer.